It’s springtime, and your deck needs a little love. You’re planning to stain or paint it, but you notice there are gaps between some of the boards.

 Caulking between deck boards is a great way to improve the comfort of your deck and prevent accidents.

-Caulking is a material that filler that is used to fill in gaps and cracks.
+Caulking is a filler material that is used to fill in gaps and cracks.
 It can be purchased at most hardware stores, and it is relatively easy to apply.

 Simply apply the caulk to the gap between the boards, and then use a putty knife to spread it evenly.

-Once the caulk has dried, you can paint over it to refinish; you will have a much more comfortable deck that is safe for everyone to enjoy.
+Once the caulk has dried, you can paint over it to refinish it; you will have a much more comfortable deck that is safe for everyone to enjoy.

 There are a few different ways you can fill in those gaps between deck boards.